justinloveless/github-to-ide/native-host/README.md

 - 🎯 **Smart prompts**: Confirms detected extension or lets you choose from multiple
 - 📝 **Manual fallback**: If auto-detection fails, guides you through manual entry

-The CLI will automatically find your extension in Chrome, Brave, Edge, or Chromium.
+The CLI will automatically find your extension in Chrome, Arc, Brave, Edge, or Chromium.

+**Note:** Auto-detection only works for **installed** extensions (from Chrome Web Store or packed .crx files).
+Unpacked extensions loaded via "Load unpacked" must be entered manually.

 ### Direct Installation